sp-soul/sp-soul.github.io/_posts/2020-08-12-making-and-hosting-your-own-blog.md

 - 📖 Pagination built in (you can control how many posts per page are shown in `Config.yml`
 - 🔖 A post-tagging system built in, so users can browse by tag.
 - 🚦 A small navigation for movement between the pages
-- 🔄 It can be ran locally, where your browser will refresh every time you make a change
+- 🔄 It can be run locally, where your browser will refresh every time you make a change
-- 👩‍💻 Once uploaded to GitHub, can be published with one command on the terminal
+- 👩‍💻 Once uploaded to GitHub, it can be published with one command on the terminal
 - 📙 Full setup instructions in the `README.md` file.